(updated 19 July 2021)

 Please see the current government advice on searching for archaeological finds (with a metal detector, field-walking or mudlarking) in England during COVID-19.

-Advice on reporting finds and potential Treasure.
+Reporting finds and potential Treasure.

-We ask finders to hold on to all their non-Treasure finds for full recording at a later date.
 Suffolk FLOs cannot send or receive finds by post, please do not post your finds as they will not be received.

 Under the Treasure Act 1996, it is a legal obligation for the finder to report potential Treasure.
 For all new finds of potential Treasure, finders must notify their local Finds Liaison Officer (Anna.Booth@suffolk.gov.uk) and/or British Museum treasure team (in England) by email (firstname.lastname@example.org), with photographs of the object and full details of the findspot, finders' and landowners' details, and await further instructions.
 The necessary precautions in place at the moment mean that there may be delays in the Treasure process.